masc-ucsc/docs/docs/pyrope/05-assert.md

 cover a==3, "at least a is 3 once in a while"
 ```

-The `covercase` is a similar to write the assertions, but it checks that all
+The `covercase` is similar to writing the assertions, but it checks that all
 the conditions happen through time or a low coverage is reported.
 In the
 `COND1` case, the assertion does not check that sometimes reset is set, and
-others the val is bigger than 3.
+others the value is bigger than 3.
 The assertion will succeed if reset is always
 set, but the covercase will fail because the "bigger than 3" case will not be
 tested.